Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 <div align="center">

-<em>1) We then selected our order specification of the PCB, the ones considered for this project where the thicknes of the board, we used 1.6mm, and the color, although is free to your choice.</em>
+<em> We then selected our order specification of the PCB, the ones considered for this project where the thicknes of the board, we used 1.6mm, and the color, although is free to your choice.</em>

 </div>